464 Gladfelter Hall

 Since the publication of his book, Skepticism , Belief, and the Modern: Maimonides to Nietzsche (Cornell University Press, 1997), he has been working to reconfigure and rearticulate the relationship between Western monotheism and Western secularism.
 He has tried to highlight a continuity of logical structure between key interpretations of monotheism and key readings of philosophical liberalism.
 The projects that he is currently working on as continuations of the earlier work are:

-- The Communities of the Question: Negative Theology in Western Monotheism
+- The Community of the Question: Negative Theology in Monotheistic Thought

 - Rabbinic Theology: Its Metaphysical Presuppositions and Political Implications.